Red Marks & Acne Scars: What's the Difference?

 Looking for an all-over formula for face and body?
 Try Paula's Choice Extra Care Non-Greasy Sunscreen SPF 50 or Peter Thomas Roth's Uber-Dry Sunscreen Cream SPF 30.

 You also can consider combining a foundation or tinted moisturizer rated SPF 25+, and a pressed powder with SPF 25+ as your sunscreen!
-That can be a great option.
+That can be a great option for facial protection.

-Tip No. 4: Use products loaded with antioxidants and cell-communicating ingredients.
+Tip No. 4: Use products loaded with antioxidants, especially vitamin C and cell-communicating ingredients like retinol.
 Those two categories of beneficial ingredients—antioxidants and cell-communicating ingredients—help defend your skin from further damage, while also "communicating" with your cells to help them speed up their ability to repair damage.
 The result is reduced inflammation and a shorter healing time for your discolorations.
 Using a toner, serum, and/or moisturizer formulated with a variety of these ingredients (and in stable packaging; that is, no jars or clear containers) is the best way to get their skin-repairing benefits.

 Some types of cell-communicating ingredients, such as niacinamide and retinol, are particularly beneficial in the fight to fade your post-acne annoyances.
-Two targeted Paula's Choice products to consider are Resist Anti-Aging Clear Skin Hydrator and the super charged Resist Intensive Wrinkle-Repair Retinol Serum.
+Two targeted Paula's Choice products to consider are Resist Anti-Aging Clear Skin Hydrator and the super-charged Clinical 1% Retinol Treatment.
 Each is loaded with those cell-communicating powerhouse ingredients, in addition to other complexion improvers like vitamins C and E!
 Speaking of vitamin C, many will find the potent dose of 25% vitamin C in Paula's Choice Resist Vitamin C Spot Treatment significantly hastens the fading of post-acne marks, whether they're pink, brown, or red.

 Tip No. 5: Consider professional help.
 Research shows that post-inflammatory pigmentation—red or brown discolorations where a breakout once was—responds well to a series of Intense Pulsed Light (IPL) treatments.
 So, if you're desperate, have an imminent social event, and need the discolorations gone sooner than a skin-care routine can accomplish, IPL treatments may be your solution (for those with deeper skin tones, speak with your dermatologist about alternatives laser options to the IPL.)
 Another option is prescription tretinoin, (Retin-A, Renova), as is a monthly BHA or AHA peel performed by a cosmetic dermatologist.